 Musky Pro Tips

-Go big in the fall: Fall is when muskies put on their feedbags.
+Go Big in the Fall: Fall is when muskies put on their feedbags in the Northwoods of Wisconsin.
 Use the biggest baits you have.
 A foot-long jerkbait or a 18-inch live sucker are not too big.
-Trophy size muskies like to consume prey that are in the neighborhood of one third of that musky’s length.
+Trophy-size muskies like to consume prey that are in the neighborhood of one third of that musky’s length.
 For a 50-inch fish, that’s a 16-inch bait.

 Trust Your Experience: Musky angling is about learning.
 It takes a long time to learn what you’re doing.
 But the experience you gain as you fish is invaluable.
-Keep track of your progress – the number of follows by muskies, the number of hook-ups and the number of landed fish.
-If you’re paying attention to how you’re fishing, you’ll surely notice steady improvement.
-Remember, every hour you spend on the water puts you one hour closer to catching that once-in-a-lifetime musky.
+Keep track of your progress—the number of follows by muskies, the number of hook-ups and the number of landed fish.
+If you’re paying attention to how you’re fishing in Boulder Junction, you’ll surely notice steady improvement.
+Remember, every hour you spend on the water in northern Wisconsin puts you one hour closer to catching that once-in-a-lifetime musky.
 The way to become a better musky angler is time spent on the water.

 Don’t Slow Down When You Have A Follow: One of the biggest mistakes a musky angler can make is slowing down their retrieve when a fish is following the bait.
 Keep steady speed or even slightly speed up the bait to potentially entice a strike.
 If the bait is near the boat and the fish hasn’t yet hit the bait, be ready to do a figure-eight.
 Keep doing the figure eight until either the fish strikes or it swims away.

-Know Your Water: Before you fish a particular body of water, find a lake map.
+Know Your Water: Before you fish a particular body of water (Vilas County has a lot of lakes to choose from), find a lake map.
 By looking at depth indications and contour lines, you can find the best places to focus your musky fishing efforts.
 That’ll save you precious time for casting.

 Consider Going Barbless: A number of musky anglers are going barbless.
 Replacing barbed hooks with barbless or pinching down barbs will not reduce hookups.
 It will also make unhooking and releasing muskies easier.